keyvank/tsp/src/1-compute.md

             )
 ```

-Soon you'll figure that our simulator is not efficient enough to perform transistor level simulation of RAMs, so it might make sense to cheat a bit and provide a secondary, fast implementation of a RAM, as a primitive component that is described in plain Python code (Just like transistors):
+Soon, you’ll realize that our simulator isn't efficient enough to handle transistor-level simulations of RAM, especially as memory size grows.
+To keep things practical, it makes sense to cheat a little and provide a secondary, faster implementation of RAM—a primitive component described directly in plain Python code, much like how we handled transistors.

 ```python=
 class FastRAM: